Pre Trip Newsletter

 The three goals for our expeditions and walks are:

-c.
-Achieving our goals, reaching the summit, basecamp, or your service project and returning safely
+- Achieving our goals, reaching the summit, your chosen elevation or camp, basecamp, or your service project and returning safely.

-At the start of the year, our team of trekkers completed the annual Christmas and New Year Everest Base Camp Trek.
-Also the Winter Glacier School team had lots of fun training on the mountains in Seattle.
-Please read all about it at www.ChristmasNewYearTrekNews.com and www.WinterGlacierSchoolNews.org
+At the start of the year, our team of trekkers completed the annual Christmas and New Year Everest Base Camp Trek. www.ChristmasNewYearTrekNews.com

-We have just completed two successful www.AconcaguaSummitClimb.com climbs and now we are excited to be heading back to Nepal and Tibet for our Spring expeditions.
-Please follow our progress at: www.SummitClimbNews.com .For more news please visit www.SummitClimbNews.com and www.SummitTrekNews.com .
-Now we are looking forward to our Spring expeditions, a few places are still available.
+We have just completed several successful climbs on www.AconcaguaSummitClimb.com and now we are excited to be heading back to Nepal and Tibet for our Spring expeditions, a few places are still available.
+Also, we are offering exciting summer treks and climbs in the Karakoram.
 Welcome to the team!
+Please follow the news at www.SummitClimbNews.com

 *Special Notice* Charge your expedition to your credit card.
 Earn valuable miles and bonus points and pay off the balance gradually over time.
 Please visit www.SummitClimbPayment.com